The McLaren GT re-imagined traditional Grand Tourers in a lighter, faster and more engaging manner, like never before.

 Powering the GT is a new, 620PS 4.0-liter, twin-turbocharged engine, designated M840TE.
 Torque is jacked up to 630Nm between 5,500rpm and 6,500rpm, with more than 95% of this available from 3,000rpm to 7,250rpm.
 The new engine is mated to a 7-speed SSG transmission to deliver linear, seamless and relentless acceleration.
 A 0 – 100 km/h dash takes a mere 3.2 seconds, while maximum speed of the McLaren GT is 326km/h.
 An excellent power-to-weight ratio means the new McLaren GT offers 405PS-per-tonne.

 When it comes to the interior, the GT is somewhat different compared to current McLarens.
-First, the boot space is larger with a capacity of 570 liters, then there’s dihedral doors for easy access, a cabin more comfortable for distance drives, optimum seats and control switches positioned with thoughts.
+First, the boot space is larger with a capacity of 570 liters, then there’s dihedral doors for easy access, a cabin more comfortable for distance drives, optimum seats and well-positioned control switches.
 And there’s more, ambient lighting, infotainment system (touchscreen/instrument cluster), carbon fiber composite gloss black roof, machined and knurled aluminium switches and controls, steering with shifters, and a 12-speaker Bowers & Wilkins premium audio system with carbon fiber sub-bass woofers and Kevlar mid-range drive units.
 Nappa leather is the standard trim with upgrade to softgrain luxury leather available as an option, as well as SuperFabric trim for the boot.

 The suspension, steering and brakes are all bespoke to the McLaren GT and honed and optimized to provide an outstanding Grand Touring driving experience, with inherent balance, responsiveness and precision yet better ride comfort than any other McLaren.
 With that in mind, the suspension is made up of a lightweight aluminium, double wishbone paired with hydraulic dampers (Proactive Damping Control).
 Overall, body movement is tailored for occupant comfort and vertical load and contact patch variation are optimized to enhance grip levels, based on each of the three active dynamics handling modes: Comfort, Sport and Track.